 2-1/4 teaspoons of yeast = 1 package

-Even taking care in storing it, you may find that yeast becomes less and less potent over time, so you can’t stock up too far in advance on it — I find that I couldn’t count on it being good much more than 6 months.
+Even taking care in storing it, you may find that yeast becomes less and less potent over time.
+So you can’t stock up too far in advance on it.
+I find that I couldn’t count on it being good much more than 6 months.
 And that brings up the next tip:

 Tip 3: Always Proof the Yeast

-In breadmaking, the term “proof” can be used to mean “rise,” but it is also used to describe the process of making sure that the yeast is still potent before adding all the flour and possibly wasting it.
+In breadmaking, the term “proof” can be used to mean “rise.”
+But it is also used to describe the process of making sure that the yeast is still potent before adding all the flour and possibly wasting it.
 Most cookbooks no longer even describe the process, but older ones do . . . and the pioneer women always used the technique.

 To proof, mix together the required liquid, sugar and yeast.
 Let sit for 10 minutes in a warm place and then check the mixture.
 It should be foamy, or bubbly, as in the photo below.
 If not, or there are only a few bubbles, the yeast is dead, your bread won’t rise and you might as well throw the mixture out and not waste any more ingredients.
 If the yeast proofs well, continue with the recipe.